top of page

 FDW_Flyer[1].png

-Carla is a New York State Certified teacher.
-Carla has taught playwriting and drama to public middle school students in the Bronx.
-Carla’s mentorship in
+Carla Alleyne is a New York State certified educator with a strong foundation in arts-integrated instruction.
+She has taught playwriting and drama to public middle school students in the Bronx and Brooklyn, as well as internationally, bringing a global perspective to her teaching practice.

-student Cindy Vo’s “Differences” at Frank D. Whalen Creative Arts Academy for Media Studies.
+Carla has directed theatrical productions including Hey, Little Walter and student-written works such as Differences by Cindy Vo at Frank D. Whalen Creative Arts Academy for Media Studies.

 HPIM0132[1]-1.jpg